jaresachin/jaresachin/README.md

-- 👋 Hi, I am Sachin jare from Pune, Maharshtra.I have completed my graduation and post graduation in Statistics.
+- 👋 Hello, my name is Sachin Jare, and I'm from Pune, Maharashtra.
+I have a bachelor's degree and a master's degree in statistics.
+In addition to my degree, I have completed the following certification courses:
+-  1)Machine Learning Engineer 2)Introdution to R software 3) Python for data science.
 - 👀 I’m interested in data science and data analyst.
-I have completed two courses on swayam portal - 1)Introdution to R software 2) Python for data science.
-I have done 1 month internship as statistician at Healthminds Pvt Ltd , Bengalore.
-Now currently part time working with chegg india Pvt Ltd as subject mattter expert.
+I did 1 month internship as statistician at Healthminds Pvt Ltd , Bengalore.
+In the Covid 19 pandamic I worked as a freelance subject matter expert for Chegg India Pvt Ltd. And I had stared my last full time job in Aug 2021 at Evelyn Learning Pvt.
+Ltd, Noida.
-- 🌱 I’m currently learning Tableau and SQL. in my spare time i am exploring and gaining some new knowledge on share market.
+- 🌱 I'm now learning MySql, and in my spare time, I'm exploring and learning about the stock market.

 - 📫 You can reach to me
     Email ID : jareschin1@gmail.com